jessicahawkins3344/Awesome-Counter-Plugin/readme.txt

 == Description ==
 Awesome Animated Number Counter Plugin to Count Up - Create individual jquery counter using shortcodes.
 Utilizes the jquery countimator plugin  to create countimator count up blocks to showcase different stats, features, or numbers on your site.

 This plugin is used by a quick an easy shortcode that allows you to fully customize the styles for the value, title, and icon per shortcode -- or set your default styles globally in the options menu.
+Demo here: http://jsquaredcreative.com/awesome-counter-plugin/

 == Installation ==
 1. Download and Install